gomorpheus/morpheus-apidoc/source/includes/_networks.md

-active      |  | Activate (true) or disable (false) the network availabilityZone      |  | Availability Zone scanNetwork      | off | Scan Network networkProxy.id      | null | Network Proxy ID
+active      |  | Activate (true) or disable (false) the network availabilityZone      |  | Availability Zone scanNetwork      | off | Scan Network networkProxy.id      |  | Network Proxy ID
 applianceUrlProxyBypass      | on |  Bypass Proxy for Appliance URL noProxy      |  | List of ip addresses or name servers to exclude proxy traversal for.
-Typically locally routable servers are excluded. visibility      | private | private or public tenantPermissions.accounts  | null | Array of tenant account ids that are allowed access resourcePermissions.all  | null | Pass true to allow access all groups resourcePermissions.sites  | null | Array of groups that are allowed access
+Typically locally routable servers are excluded. visibility      | private | private or public tenantPermissions.accounts  |  | Array of tenant account ids that are allowed access resourcePermissions.all  |  | Pass true to allow access all groups resourcePermissions.sites  |  | Array of groups that are allowed access

 This endpoint allows updating a Network.
 Configuration options vary by [Network Types](#network-types).